Lead and Copper

 How do I know if lead and copper has been found in my drinking water?

 Lead and Copper sampling is required from homes within the distribution system.
-In order to be on the City’s list for Lead and Copper sampling, your address must be a location built before 1991 (before the lead ban was adopted) with plumbing that has not been updated since development.
-In addition, your home/individual faucets cannot have a treatment system such as a filter or RO system.
+Priority locations are based on a tiered structure.
+In order to be on the City’s list for Lead and Copper sampling, your address must be a location that has a service line listed in our inventory as lead, galvanized requiring replacement, or unknown.
+These are locations built before 1991, before the lead ban was adopted.
+Additionally, your home/individual faucets cannot have a treatment system such as a filter or RO system.

 You, the homeowner/tenant, must be willing to collect the sample by following written sampling instructions, and providing the sample to the City within one week after collection.